Guide

 The 8.75% basic-rate dividend tax

-The 8.75% rate has applied since April 2022.
-Before that, basic-rate taxpayers paid 7.5% on dividends.
-The rate is lower than the equivalent income tax rate (20%) because dividends are paid from company profits that have already been subject to corporation tax.
+The rate is lower than income tax (20%) because dividends come from company profits that have already been taxed.

 The £500 dividend allowance

-Every UK taxpayer gets a £500 dividend allowance each tax year.
-This means the first £500 of dividend income is completely free from dividend tax — regardless of which rate band you sit in or how large your total dividend income is.
+Every UK taxpayer gets a £500 dividend allowance.
+The first £500 of dividend income each year is free from dividend tax regardless of your rate band or how large your total dividends are.

 How dividends sit in the tax calculation

-1. Non-savings income — salary, pension, self-employment profits.
-This fills the Personal Allowance first.
+1. Non-savings income — salary, pension, self-employment.
+Fills the Personal Allowance first.

 2. Savings income — bank interest and similar.